jarod-w/array-lbaasv2-vapv/docs/deployment.md

 Note:

 * For question "Which deployment model do you wish to use?", only option 2 (A vAPV instance per subnet) is supported for now.
-* For question "How should vAPV instances be deployed?", only option 1 (As single instances) is supported for now.
+* For question "How should vAPV instances be deployed?", option 2 (As HA pairs) should be choosed for cluster feature.
 * For question "Which management mode should be used?", only option 1 (Dedicated management network) is supported for now.
 * For question "What is the Glance ID of the vAPV image to use?", find the Glance ID of the desired image from all images listed by executing CLI "**openstack image list**".
 * For question "What is the Nova ID of the flavor used to create vAPV instances?", find the Nova ID of the desired flavor from all flavors listed by executing "**openstack flavor list --all**".